Projects

 References

-Kolpin, Van, and Connor Thomas Wiegand. forthcoming.
+Kolpin, Van, and Connor Thomas Wiegand.
+November 2024.
 “Market Failure.”
 In The Elgar Encyclopedia on the Economics of Competition, Regulation and Antitrust, edited by Michael D. Noel.
 Edward Elgar Publishing.

 Footnotes